I never knew just how badly I needed to see Koe Wetzel cover Nirvana until today.

 To the surprise of absolutely no one, that specific performance is still critically acclaimed to this day, and the emotion and passion in Kurt’s voice is palpable.

-It was first recorded on November 18th, 1993, at Sony Music Studios in New York City.
-Nirvana had intended to release it as a single called “Where Did You Sleep Last Night (In the Pines),” but when Kurt tragically passed in April of 1994, those plans were immediately canceled.
+The band recorded it on November 18th, 1993, at Sony Music Studios in New York City, and Nirvana had intended to release it as a single called “Where Did You Sleep Last Night (In the Pines),” but when Kurt tragically passed in April of 1994, those plans were immediately canceled.